wlg001/Integuru/README.md

 ## Features

 - Generate a dependency graph of requests to make the final request that performs the desired action.
 - Allow input variables (for example, choosing the YEAR to download a document from).
-This is currently only supported for the graph generation.
+This is currently only supported for graph generation.
 Input variables for code generation coming soon!
 - Generate code to hit all requests in the graph to perform the desired action.

 ## Setup

 1. Set up your OpenAI [API Keys](https://platform.openai.com/account/api-keys) and add the `OPENAI_API_KEY` environment variable.
-(We recommend you to use models that are at least as capable as OpenAI o1-mini.
+(We recommend using models that are at least as capable as OpenAI o1-mini.
 Models on par with OpenAI o1-preview are ideal.)
 2. Install Python requirements via poetry:
    ```
    poetry install